JackHey99/Project-0/README.md

 de-bounce

 When using mechanical buttons as an input for a microcontroller a process called de-bouncing needs to be performed.
-When a mechanical button is pushed there is alw
+When a mechanical button is pushed there is always a 'bounce'.
+This is because of the spring